 Don't forget to register for an International Student Identity Card (ISIC, which you can free for a year when you get your TOTUM card) to get discounts on food and drink, landmarks, museums and other touristy shizzle!

-Don't travel during high season
+Don't travel during peak holiday season

 There are 12 months in the year, so try to travel outside the two most expensive: July and August!